Skip to content

 Jumpers

 The NEO-M9N breakout board includes a number of jumpers for configuration.
-First there are two jumpers for enabling the PPS and PWR LEDs.
+There are two jumpers for enabling the PPS and PWR LEDs.
 These jumpers allow you to disable the LEDs to reduce power consumption in battery-powered applications.
-To disable the LEDs cut the jumpers labeled for each LED (PPS or PWR).
-Next, There are serveral jumpers to configure for I2C/UART and SPI communication.
-To use I2C, connect the I2C pullup jumpers and ensure the D_SEL jumper is disconnected.
-To use SPI, disconnect I2C pullup jumpers and connect the D_SEL jumper.
-To use UART, disconnect the D_SEL jumper.
-See image for jumper identification:
+To disable the LEDs, cut the jumpers labeled for each LED (PPS or PWR).

 Jumpers Jumpers